 Imagine how beautiful they will look with either daffodils or tulips?

-Cottage Flowers – English Primrose
+Cottage Garden Flowers #15 – English Primrose

 English Primrose are perennials that are very easy to grow.
 They bloom in early spring and can last throughout summer.
 I planted quite a few of them, and I’ve done nothing else with them ever since.
 Every year they give me beauty without any work.